qmk/qmk_firmware/readme.md

 This is not a tiny project.
 While this is the main readme, there are many other files you might want to consult.
 Here are some points of interest:

 * The readme for your own keyboard: This is found under `keyboards/<your keyboards's name>/`.
-So for the ErgoDox EZ, it's [here](keyboards/ergodox_ez/); for the Atomic, it's [here](keyboards/atomic/) and so on.
+So for the ErgoDox EZ, it's [here](keyboards/ergodox_ez/); for the Planck, it's [here](keyboards/planck/) and so on.
-* The [build guide](doc/BUILD_GUIDE.md), also mentioned in the next section.
-This is how you put your development environment together so you can compile the firmware.
 * The list of possible keycodes you can use in your keymap is actually spread out in a few different places:
-  * [tmk_core/common/keycode.h](tmk_core/common/keycode.h) - the base TMK keycodes.
-This is the actual source file.
   * [doc/keycode.txt](doc/keycode.txt) - an explanation of those same keycodes.
-  * [quantum/keymap_common.h](quantum/keymap_common.h) - this is where the QMK-specific aliases are all set up.
+  * [quantum/keymap.h](quantum/keymap.h) - this is where the QMK-specific aliases are all set up.
 Things like the Hyper and Meh key, the Leader key, and all of the other QMK innovations.
-These are also explained and documented below, but `keymap_common.h` is where they're actually defined.
+These are also explained and documented below, but `keymap.h` is where they're actually defined.
 * The [TMK documentation](doc/TMK_readme.md).
 QMK is based on TMK, and this explains how it works internally.

 # Getting started

+Before you are able to compile, you'll need to install an environment for AVR development.
+You'll find the instructions for any OS below.

 ## Build Environment Setup